 - Loss of appetite

-Methamphetamine is a highly dangerous drug which can utterly change the shape of a human life and make it look miserable.
-It has long, and short term effects, most frequent and prominent are as follows:
+Methamphetamine is a highly dangerous drug that can utterly change the shape of human life and make it look miserable.
+It has long, and short-term effects; the most frequent and prominent are as follows:

-- Inability of the body to repair damaged tissues
+- The inability of the body to repair damaged tissues

 - Stroke and heart disorders

 - Lack of ability to feel pleasure

 - Dental disorders